 - Build ICF wall as specified with required reinforcement.

-- Create rough opening 4-inches larger than specificed to account for BuildBuck thickness.
+- Create rough opening 4-inches larger than specified to account for BuildBuck thickness.

 - Install vertical rebar in each side of the opening and attach to buck.